GLOBAL MARKETS-Stocks fall on disappointing results; yen jumps

 NEW YORK, July 21 Stock prices around the world fell on Thursday on disappointing earnings, while the yen jumped after Bank of Japan chief Haruhiko Kuroda said he saw no need to use "helicopter money" to boost the world's No. 3 economy.

-The retreat in equity markets rekindled some safe-haven bids for U.S. Treasuries and other government debt, whose yields had risen from record lows linked to Britain's stunning vote to leave the European Union a month ago.
+The pullback in equity markets rekindled some safe-haven bids for U.S. Treasuries and other low-risk government debt, whose yields had risen from record lows linked to Britain's stunning vote to leave the European Union a month ago.

+Oil prices declined after a rise in U.S. gasoline inventories pushed oil stockpiles to a record high, feeding uneasiness about a persisting global supply glut.

 "The market is just tired," said Stephen Massocca, chief investment officer of Wedbush Equity Management in San Francisco.
 "It's had a massive move in a straight line and so it is only natural to see some pullback here."